-Local authorities said they believe up to 10,000 people were killed on the central islands of Leyte and Samar, where Haiyan became one of the world's strongest recorded cyclones to make landfall.
+Local authorities said they believe up to 10,000 people were killed on the central islands of Leyte and Samar, where Haiyan became one of the world's strongest cyclones on record to make landfall.
 Many drowned when tsunami-like waves swept through island communities.

-Officials on Samar said at least 300 people were confirmed dead, with another 2,000 missing.
+Officials on Samar island said at least 300 people are confirmed dead, with another 2,000 missing.

 The Philippine government said its official death toll was 229 late Sunday, but it has acknowledged the figure is likely to increase substantially.

-After going without food for three days, some residents of Leyte's capital, Tacloban, resorted to ransacking the ruins of stores and homes in the devastated city of 200,000 people.
+After going without food for three days, some residents of Leyte's capital, Tacloban, resorted to ransacking the remains of stores and homes in the devastated city of 200,000 people.

-Philippine President Benigno Aquino flew into Tacloban on Sunday.
-He said his government's priority is to deliver relief and medical assistance to survivors, and restore power and communications in isolated areas.
+Philippines President Benigno Aquino toured Tacloban and other hard-hit areas on Sunday.
+He said his government's priority is to deliver relief and medical assistance to survivors and restore power and communications in isolated areas.

 Aid group Doctors Without Borders said it is sending dozens of medical personnel and logisticians to Cebu in the coming days, along with 200 tons of medical and relief items.
 But, the group said it has not been able to fully assess the needs of typhoon survivors because access to affected areas is "extremely difficult."

-The United States is assisting with relief efforts.
-In a Saturday statement, the Defense Department said the U.S. Pacific Command has been directed to assist in search and rescue operations, and aircraft support.
+The United States helped with the relief effort.
+In a Saturday statement, the Defense Department said the U.S. Pacific Command will assist in search and rescue operations and aircraft support.

-A U.S. relief team also has been deployed to the region.
-The U.S. Agency for International Development said the team will conduct damage assessments, track conditions and "advise on additional needs."
+A relief team from the U.S. Agency for International Development (USAID) also was deployed to conduct damage assessments, track conditions and "advise on additional needs."

 At the Vatican, Pope Francis used his weekly Angelus prayer to urge the faithful to pray in silence for the typhoon's victims.
-He said he feels close to the Philippine people and urged his listeners to send concrete assistance to them.
-The Philippines has the largest Roman Catholic population in Asia.
+He said he feels close to the Philippine people and urged his listeners to send "concrete" assistance to them.
+The Philippines has the biggest Roman Catholic population in Asia.